 Compound exercises are multi-joint movements that work several muscles or muscle groups at the same time when you executed them.
 They are great for building muscle when you want to put on muscle mass efficiently.
 They include exercises such as deadlift, squat, and bench pressing.

-Isolation exercises are single-joint movements that work only one muscle or muscle group and at a time.
+Isolation exercises are single-joint movements that work only one muscle or muscle group at a time.
 Examples of isolation exercises include the biceps curl or the quadriceps extension.

 Number Of Reps

-Rep quantities and the way you perform them have great impact on the muscle.
+Rep quantities and the way you perform them have a great impact on the muscle.
 When you are lifting to build muscle, the number of reps per set that you perform should be at the correct range suitable for creating muscle fiber tear, because muscle damage leads to increase in muscle size.

 The number of reps incorporated into a program for gaining muscle may vary in accordance with the preferences of the creator of the program, the strategies they are using, the main goal of the program etc. However, most muscle building programs use the 6-12 rep range for gaining muscle size.
-Reps 1-5 is suitable for gaining strength without muscle size, and reps over 12 is suitable for improving muscular endurance.
+Reps 1-5 is suitable for gaining strength without muscle size, and reps over 12 are suitable for improving muscular endurance.

 Along with the size of the weights and type of exercises, reps and sets play a great role in creating the right amount of damage to the muscle for growth to happen.
 Therefore, when you are after bigger muscle size, the key is to keep pushing for weights that will allow you to perform the right number of reps that will stress the muscle as much as possible, which is most commonly 6-12 reps.